airbytehq/airbyte/airbyte-integrations/connectors/destination-qdrant/README.md

-# Langchain Destination
+# Qdrant Destination

-This is the repository for the Langchain destination connector, written in Python.
+This is the repository for the Qdrant destination connector, written in Python.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/destinations/langchain).
+For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/destinations/qdrant).

 ## Local development